Nightcaat/boringdelayinfo/README.md

 # Boring Delay Info
-replaces 2.21 info messages with a boring alert"# boring-delay-info"
+replaces 2.21 info messages with a boring alert